-- When your ads are shown more often, your total daily cost might be up to 2 times your average daily budget, unless you're paying for conversions.
-If you pay for conversions, your daily costs may be more than 2 times your daily budget.
+- When your ads are shown more often, your total daily cost might be up to two times your average daily budget, unless you're paying for conversions.
+If you pay for conversions, your daily costs may be more than two times your average daily budget.
 However, with all Google Ads campaigns you won't be charged more than your average daily budget multiplied by the average number of days in a month (30.4).

-Why campaigns might cost more than their daily budget
+Why campaigns might cost more than their average daily budget

-How you’re charged when campaigns exceed their daily budget
+How you’re charged when campaigns exceed their average daily budget

-Up to 2 times your campaign's daily budget can be used to show your ads on certain days of the week or certain times of the month based on fluctuations in traffic – but not more than you spend on your campaigns each month.
-For campaigns where you pay for conversions, your daily costs may exceed 2 times your daily budget.
+Up to two times your campaign's average daily budget can be used to show your ads on certain days of the week or certain times of the month based on fluctuations in traffic — but not more than you spend on your campaigns each month.
+For campaigns where you pay for conversions, your daily costs may exceed two times your average daily budget.

-Note that sometimes your daily costs might exceed the cap of 2 times your daily budget.
-However, you'll still only be charged up to 2 times your daily budget.
-For example, if your daily budget is £10, and you've accumulated £23 in costs on a given day, you'll only be charged £20 per day.
+Note that sometimes your daily costs might exceed the cap of two times your average daily budget.
+However, you'll still only be charged up to two times your average daily budget.
+For example, if your average daily budget is £10, and you've accumulated £23 in costs on a given day, you'll only be charged £20 per day.
 The remaining £3 is returned to you as an over-delivery credit, which you can see in your transaction history.